markvoortmanppu/appliedcomputerscience/pages/how-to-be-successful.md

 ## Use a System to Keep Track of Things

 Nowadays there are a lot of tools available that make it easy to track things.
 We all have our smartphones with us at all times and it has calendaring functionality.
 If you are forgetting meetings or homework you need to work on a better system.
-Ideally, every day when you wake up it should be clear what things you have to do and complete that day.
+Ideally, every day when you wake up it should be clear what things you have to do and complete for that day.

 ## Be Intellectually Curious